andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </div>
 ```

-Similarly, in Favorites add instructions to save `'favs'` to `backFromDetailsTo`:
+Similarly, add instructions to cards in the *Favorites* view to save `'favs'` to `backFromDetailsTo`:

 ```html {4,9}
 <div v-for="(rest, i) in restaurants" v-if="rest.isFav">